HR/Crypter/readme.md

 ```
 ### Test
 Uses mainly mocha (+ chai) for testing.
 Since the project uses a lot of JS ES6
-syntax, babel is used as a compiler
+syntax, babel is used as a compiler.
+To run all the tests
 ```
 $ npm test
 ```
-Uses istanbul for coverage
+Uses istanbul for coverage; to run coverage
 ```
 $ gulp coverage
 ```